-Extreme Financial Infidelities
+Personal Finances: Extreme Financial Infidelities

 In a relationship where couples are pooling resources in order to run a household and meet shared financial goals, deliberate secrecy isn’t fair.
 Of course, some acts of financial infidelity are more egregious than others.
 For example, one recognized type of domestic abuse is financial abuse; that is, withholding access to money, taking out debt in the victim’s name or strictly monitoring spending habits.
 In other cases, one partner secretly siphons money out of a shared account or drains mutual assets without their partner’s knowledge.
 Gambling addictions are another common example.
 Often, this type of behavior is only discovered once it’s too late and divorce, death or bankruptcy are imminent.

 The above examples above make financial infidelity sound incredibly sinister.
 More often, these acts happen without ill intent.
 For many people, it simply comes about as a side effect of hiding a shameful shopping habit or feeling prideful in asking for help with debt.
 The indiscretions start small and snowball over time.
 The longer it goes on the harder it is to confess.

 Regardless of the intention, it can be difficult for a relationship to recover from financial deception.
 Honest communication and active listening are key, as well as a willingness to be transparent going forward.
 Of course, since financial infidelity can lead to long-term money issues like damaged credit and large amounts of debt, the consequences can be felt for years to come.